highlights of operations

 We have partnered with seven organizations to treat more than 3,000 children and adults with cleft lip, cleft palate and similar conditions.
 Chevron employees also provide a range of services to patients and their families throughout the treatment process.
 Volunteers help parents fill out medical forms, take children to recreational activities, and donate toys and clothes.

 In partnership with the Fundación Amigos del Niños con Cáncer (Friends of Children with Cancer Foundation), Chevron has upgraded cancer treatment facilities in Zulia and Anzoátegui states.

 Improving resources and addressing HIV prevention

-For four years, Chevron has sponsored the Venezuela Youth Orchestra System, which provides free classical music education to hundreds of children.
-The music centers in Anzoátegui and Sucre states have provided musical education to more than 11,000 low-income children.
-Chevron—in partnership with the Foundation for the Academy of the Gaita Ricardo Aguirre of Zulia State and the Secretariat of Culture of Zulia State—supports the preservation and dissemination of gaita zuliana, a folk music genre recently declared a national cultural heritage.
+For four years, Chevron has sponsored the National Orchestra System – commonly known as El Sistema – which provides free classical music education to hundreds of children.
+The Youth and Children Orchestras in Anzoátegui and Sucre states have provided musical education to more than 11,000 low-income children.
+Partnering with the Foundation for the Academy of the Gaita Ricardo Aguirre of Zulia State and the Secretariat of Culture of Zulia State, Chevron supports the preservation and dissemination of gaita zuliana, a folk music genre recently declared a national cultural heritage.

 record of achievement